IvanenkoAnton/ASM_QUICKSORT/README.md

 # ASM_QUICKSORT
-Simple realisation of qsort with MASM
+Simple realisation of qsort using MASM